elyrai/website/README.md

 - Continuous learning from market trends

 # How It Works
-The platform combines multiple technologies to provide a comprehensive trading experience:
+The platform combines multiple technologies to provide a comprehensive Solana experience:

 # Backend Data Processing
 - Retrieval of market data through Birdeye API